 In the US, the infant formula industry standard is to use a blend of plant-based oils to model the fats found in breast milk.
 For some companies, this blend may include palm oil or palm olein, oils rich in critical fatty acids.

 Fatty acids are the building blocks of fat.
 And, palmitic acid is the second most abundant fatty acid found in breast milk, making up about 20-25% of the total fat profile.
 The fat in baby formula is intended to model the fatty acid composition of breast milk.
 Some formula manufacturers use palm or palm olein oil as a source of critical palmitic acid.

 You can learn more about fatty acids, plant-based oils, and the fat in Kabrita Goat Milk Toddler Formula by reading Understanding the Fat in Formula blog.

 A triglyceride is a fat with a “fork-like” structure, with three fatty acids.
 The structure of the triglyceride – that is, the placement of a fatty acid in the “fork” – impacts how readily, or not, fatty acids are absorbed into the intestine.

 Below are two triglycerides – similar but not equal when it comes to absorption.

-On the left is a triglyceride where palmitic acid occupies the middle position of the “fork”, as is found in Kabrita Goat Milk Formula’s fat blend with beta palmitate.
+On the left is a triglyceride where palmitic acid occupies the middle position of the “fork”, as is in a fat blend with beta palmitate.
 On the right is a triglyceride where palmitic acid occupies the first and third positions of the “fork”, as is found in some commonly used formula fat blends.